dotnet/AspNetCore.Docs/aspnetcore/web-api/handle-errors.md

 An *error result* is defined as a result with an HTTP status code of 400 or higher.
 For web API controllers, MVC transforms an error result to produce a <xref:Microsoft.AspNetCore.Mvc.ProblemDetails>.

-Error responses are enabled by default, but can be configured in one of the following ways:
+The automatic creation of a `ProblemDetails` for error status codes is enabled by default, but error responses can be configured in one of the following ways:

 1. Use the [problem details service](#pds7)
 1. [Implement ProblemDetailsFactory](#implement-problemdetailsfactory)